OCR-D/spec/glossary.md

 ### Binarization

-Binarization means converting all colors in an image to either black or white.
+Binarization means converting all color or grayscale pixels in an image to either black or white.

 Controlled term: `binarized` (`comments` of a mets:file), `preprocessing/optimization/binarization` (`step` in ocrd-tool.json)